-From an SCM viewpoint, the most important relevant distinctions which drive the selection of appropriate SCM patterns are:
+From an SCM viewpoint, the most important relevant distinctions that drive the selection of appropriate SCM patterns are:

 - Deployment model